Fushin-sen: Encounters

-Niigata JRCS Center Bombing Attempt
+Niigata JRCS center bombing attempt

 On December 4, 1959, the South Korean government conducted a joint return project for Koreans in Japan with the Japanese Red Cross Society.
 In response, the North Korean government and Koreans in Japan jointly carried out terrorist activities, such as the bombing of trains and ships in Japan and the abductions of important people.

 Kidnapping of Kim Dae-jung

 Kim Dae-jung, a South Korean politician, was living in exile in Japan due to his opposition to the power regime in South Korea at that time.
 On August 8, 1973, as he left a meeting in Tokyo, he was kidnapped by agents working for the Korean Central Intelligence Agency.
 He was taken to Osaka and put aboard a boat which sailed towards South Korea.
 The vessel was tracked by an airplane of the Japanese Maritime Defense Force which fired an illuminating shell as the kidnappers brought Kim (with weights attached to him) on deck, apparently intending to drown him.
 The vessel continued to South Korea and Kim was put under house arrest.
 In 1998, Kim became the president of South Korea.